top of page

 Classic Corned Beef Simmer Method

-• Bring to a gentle simmer, then reduce heat and cook for approximately 2.5-3.5 hours, or until fork-tender.
+• Bring to a gentle simmer, then reduce the heat and cook for approximately 2.5-3.5 hours, or until fork-tender.

 • Maintain a low simmer, around 200-220°F (93-104°C), to prevent the meat from becoming tough.